Recursion

 Factorial of a number

 Let’s take an example.
-A factorial of a number N, denoted by N!, is a product of all positive integers less than or equal to N. 4! would be 4 x 3 x 2 x 1.
+A factorial of a number N, denoted by N!, is the product of all positive integers less than or equal to N. 4! would be 4 x 3 x 2 x 1.

 Can we represent factorial in terms of a smaller version of itself?
 Yes! because 4! is simply 4 x 3!

 Each recursive call tackles a simpler version of the original problem.
 This process continues until a base case is reached, which is a simple condition that can be solved directly without further recursion.
 What do you think is the base case of factorial?
-A factorial of 1 is 1.
+A factorial of 1 and 0 is 1.

 Press + to interact